HiveDesk

 Sri Lankan employers are required to offer the following social security and benefit programs:

-• Provident Fund: Retirement benefits; employers contribute 12% of the employee’s salary.
+• Provident Fund (EPF): Retirement benefits; employers contribute 12% and employees contribute 8% of salary.

-• Trust Fund: Life insurance and other benefits; employers contribute 3%.
+• Trust Fund (ETF): Life insurance and other benefits; employers contribute 3%.

 • Gratuity: Employees with more than 5 years of service are entitled to gratuity payments, typically half a month's salary for each year of service.